kristinayige/ProofMVP/README.md

 # 🅿️ Proof: Your on-chain work identity

 ***Turn your wallet into your web3 contribution portfolio***\
-members can own their work, build up their contribution portfolio, and help organizers better understand and develop their organizations.
+members can own their work, build up their contribution portfolio, and help organizers better understand and develop their organizations.\
+We are addressing recruiting and engagement issues through constructing an on-chain work identity, here is a [walkthrough](https://docs.google.com/presentation/d/137Zc5FKnZxCuSjd7xnYg4RJO8goLhIkIOJSDEeEdJmc/edit?usp=sharing) of our ideas and prototype built this week.\
-Please checkout our website for details: https://www.myproof.xyz/
+Please checkout our website for more information: https://www.myproof.xyz/

 # 🪜 Installation
 To use this app, you'll need to do the following: